At a public meeting of keen bushwalkers in the eastern suburbs of

 The club organises a

-variety of events (a total of 204 in 2015) including day walks, base camps, pack carries, cycling, canoeing and cross country skiing; catering to a
+variety of events (usually over 200 each year) including day walks, base camps, pack carries, cycling and cross country skiing; catering to a

 wide range of interests and skill levels.